box/developer.box.com/guides/getting-started/api-security.md

 application, a [Refresh Token][rt] can be [exchanged][exchange] for another Access Token.
 Refresh tokens are valid for 60 days or one use.
-Alternatively, when using a server authentication application, the [request access token endpoint][gettoken] must be called for a new Access Token.
+Alternatively, when using a server authentication application, the [request Access Token endpoint][gettoken] must be called for a new Access Token.
 For security reasons we do not allow long-lived access tokens.

 <Message type=tip>